kostas2370/Video-Creator/README.md

 Create the .env file and add your OPEN_API_KEY
 If you want to enable email services for more custom stuff, you can add these variables :EMAIL_HOST_USER, EMAIL_HOST_PASSWORD

-After go to the viddie folder clippy run the commands and run those commands:
+After go to the viddie folder and run those commands:

 ```shell
 py manage.py makemigrations